limeberg/tutorials/00003/README.md

 # deploy prometheus
 kubectl apply -k prometheus

-# deploy node-exporter
-kubectl apply -k node-exporter

 # port-forward prometheus
 kubectl -n o11y port-forward svc/prometheus-operated 9090

 # open browser at http://localhost:9090
 # go to status -> targets
-# you should seee node-exporter in the list
+# you should see 'podMonitor/o11y/prometheus/0 (1/1 up)'
-# do a simple search for metrics data from node-exporter
+# you are successfully getting metrics from prometheus itself
-# e.g 'node_uname_info'
 ```